 Developing self-control is really hard.
 If you surround yourself with the thing you are trying to avoid, you are more likely to engage in it.
 Think carefully about how you can develop effective strategies that help you overcome barriers and obstacles in your way.
 This can include how you talk to yourself and reminding yourself of your goal.

 Maximise Your Resources

-Look after yourself both physical and psychologically.
-If you are feeling tired, anxious and frustrated, it is difficult to be your best you.
-Good ways of maximising your personal resources include getting a good night’s sleep regularly (see our ‘9 Common Sleep Mistakes’ blog for tips on how to do so), not putting yourself under too much stress and not burdening yourself with unrealistic expectations.
+Look after yourself both physically and psychologically.
+If you are feeling tired, anxious and frustrated, it is difficult to be your best self.
+Good ways of maximising your personal resources include getting a good night’s sleep regularly (see our "9 Common Sleep Mistakes" blog for tips on how to do so), not putting yourself under too much stress and not burdening yourself with unrealistic expectations.

 Create Daily Habits

 New strategies and interventions are more likely to be effective if you weave your new behaviour into your daily routine.
 Researchers described this as being "subtle" and "stealthy".
 If you do not have to think too hard about if you should do it or not, it can become second nature.
 Habit.
 Routine.
 Changing too much too soon is quite a shock to the system, which can seem like a mountain to climb on the days you don’t feel too motivated.

 Build a Team Around You